 Street characteristics that make an ideal neighborhood byway:

-- Lower speeds – narrow streets or other characteristics where driving fast in a vehicle feels uncomfortable
+- Low speeds – narrow streets and other characteristics that make driving fast in a vehicle feel uncomfortable

 - Direct connections between neighborhood destinations